 100% of Stoelzle Masnières Parfumerie’s total output is produced for the international high-end Perfumery and Cosmetics market.
 Main part of the products are based on custom designs.
 Standards, however are available and can easily be branded adding the final touch of luxury with sophisticated decoration techniques in the nearby decoration facility.

 Approximately 171 million glass containers are being produced in extra-white flint glass per annum.
 Some of the production lines are additionally equipped to manufacture feeder coloured glass.

 Stoelzle Masnières Parfumerie Décoration is well prepared to realize the customer’s most demanding ideas in terms of decoration.
 The decoration site offers automatic and semi-automatic silkscreen printing in ceramic and a broad range of organic colours as well as spraying and hot foil stamping.
-Stoelzle Masnières Parfumerie is sole glass producer worldwide to offer IPET treatment which is applied to the glass containers immediately after production in order to achieve fancy reflections on the bottles’ surface.
-The French decoration site sets steps as well with its most recent acquisition which is inkjet printing.
-This technique allows fast and high quality multicolour decoration to a wide range of bottle’s shapes and sizes.
+Stoelzle Masnières Parfumerie is sole glass producer worldwide to offer IPET treatment which is applied to the glass containers immediately after production in order to achieve fancy reflections on the bottle surface.
+The French decoration site sets steps as well with its inkjet printing.
+This technique allows fast and high quality multicolour decoration to a wide range of bottle shapes and sizes.

 Further decoration equipment is available on other STO sites.

 In summer 2014 the Stölzle Glass Group saw continued growth in Poland: Polish glassworks Wymiarki, founded in 1657, has been integrated into the glass network as Stolzle Wymiarki Sp. z o.o.
 The glass producer is located around 40 kilometers away from the German border.
 Its sister company Stolzle Czestochowa is approximately 400 kilometers further east.